argeualcantara/book-api/docs/Integration.md

 ## Conclusion

-This documentation provides the necessary information to integrate the Book System API into your application.
+This documentation provides the necessary information to integrate the Livrello API into your application.
 Follow the guidelines and examples provided to ensure successful integration and efficient management of book-related functionalities.